-- If a student is to be absent from the clinical externship setting, he/she is responsible for informing the college and the Clinical Site Supervisor.
+- If a student is to be absent from the clinical externship setting, he/she is responsible for informing the college and the clinical externship site supervisor.
 If the student does not notify the college, the occurrence will be considered a "no call, no show".
-One incident of "no call, no show" may result in dismissal from the program. - All clinical externship hours missed MUST be made up regardless of reason missed.
+One incident of "no call, no show" may result in dismissal from the program. - Students admitted to the hospital, those who have a death of an immediate family member (grandparent, parent, spouse, sibling, child), or those who have a funeral of an immediate family member on the day of clinical will be excluded from make-up clinical charges.
+Clinical hours MUST be made up.

+- Students will be required to complete 180 hours of clinical externship during the semester scheduled by the clinical externship supervisor and on-site clinic manager.
+Students not completing the 180 hours including make-up hours of clinical externship during the semester scheduled may be removed from the program. - All clinical hours missed MUST be made up regardless of reason missed.
 Specific make up hours are scheduled at the clinical site supervisor's convenience.
-Students must make up clinical externship absences on those assigned days, but, if the clinic cannot accommodate the student to make up hours, the following will be applied: - Students who do not meet the required hours in the clinical setting (ie: Skills or Sim lab) will be required to schedule and attend make-up hours scheduled by the instructor.
-The student will be required to pay instructor fees of \$32.00 per hour for the make-up hours. - Students admitted to the hospital, those who have a death of an immediate family member (parent, spouse, sibling, child), or those who have a funeral of an immediate family member on the day of clinical externship MUST make up the day, but the instructor fee will be waived. - Students will be required to complete 180 hours of clinical externship during the semester scheduled by the clinical externship supervisor and on-site clinic manager.
-Students not completing the 180 hours including make-up hours of clinical externship during the semester scheduled may be removed from the program.
+Students must make up clinical absences on those assigned days, but, if the clinic cannot accommodate the student to make up hours, the following will be applied: - Students who do not meet the required hours in the BTC Simulation and Skills Lab Center will be required to schedule and attend make-up hours scheduled by the instructor.
+The student will be required to pay clinical make-up fee of \$32.00 per hour for the make-up hours.